 1. CN Tower Edgewalk

-The CN Tower is Toronto’s most iconic landmark.
-Built in 1975, it reigned as the world’s tallest building until 2007 when it was taken over by the Burj Khalifa in 2008.
+The CN Tower is Toronto’s most iconic landmark and the most popular thing to do in Troonto.
+Built-in 1975, it reigned as the world’s tallest building until 2007 when it was taken over by the Burj Khalifa in 2008.

 While the CN Tower is a top Toronto Attraction unto itself, it’s the Edgwalk that makes it special.

-You can eat dinner at the revolving restaurant, walk on the glass floor, take in the 360 degree views of Toronto from inside and out, enjoy a virtual reality ride.
+You can eat dinner at the revolving restaurant, walk on the glass floor, and see the best view of Toronto from inside and out, enjoy a virtual reality ride.

-Location: 301 Front Street, right beside the Rogers Centre where the Blue Jays play baseball.
+- Location: 301 Front Street.
 Directions – TTC to Untion Station, then walk East on Front Street

 2. Casa Loma

-You can tour the many suites, the garden, and the grounds, there’s dining including fine dining at the BlueBlood Steamhouse, a casual restaurant at the Terrace Grill and coffee and snacks at Liberty Café.
+You can tour the many suites or eat at the BlueBlood Steamhouse, a casual restaurant at the Terrace Grill and coffee and snacks at Liberty Café.

 3. Ontario Science Centre